- What is SUSE OpenStack Cloud?

-What is SUSE Cloud?
+What is SUSE OpenStack Cloud?

-Built for today's enterprise, SUSE Cloud is an automated cloud computing platform that enables organizations to rapidly deploy and easily manage highly available, mixed hypervisor, OpenStack private clouds.
-SUSE Cloud combines the power of OpenStack and other open source projects, such as Ceph, with the excellence of SUSE engineering and support.
+Built for today's enterprise, SUSE OpenStack Cloud is an automated cloud computing platform that enables organizations to rapidly deploy and easily manage highly available, mixed hypervisor, OpenStack private clouds.
+SUSE OpenStack Cloud combines the power of OpenStack and other open source projects, such as Ceph, with the excellence of SUSE engineering and support.
 This enables enterprises to improve resource utilization and speed the delivery of IT services across a secure, compliant and fully supported cloud environment.
 As a result, organizations can react faster to the changing needs of the business, improve service delivery and reduce future operational and capital costs.

 What is the OpenStack Project?

 The OpenStack project develops open source software for building massively scalable private and public clouds.
 The OpenStack project is backed by a community of nearly 400 leading technology companies and more than 17,000 individual members.
 SUSE is an active contributor to the OpenStack project and a platinum member of the OpenStack Foundation.
 SUSE embraces the open source development model and OpenStack is one of the many open source projects we support.